cherrynoize/set-light/README.md

 The makefile adds us to the `video` group so we can write to the file without root privileges.
-It also runs the `[set-backlight-rules.sh](set-backlight-rules.sh)` script to set the same group for the backlight and leds brightness files.
+It also runs the `[set-backlight-rules.sh](set-backlight-rules.sh)` script to set the group and permissions for the backlight and leds brightness files.

+I've removed the `udev` rules which caused the `chgrp` and `chmod` commands to be triggered randomly many times and clutter the journal as well.
+This means that if you add a different backlight or leds device you may have to run the script again.

 ## Configuration